 Stretching is a form of physical exercise in which a specific muscle group or tendon is deliberately flexed or stretched in order to improve the muscle's flexibility.

-Rack pull is a exercise similar to the deadlift that can be used to increase general pulling strength.
+The rack pull is an exercise similar to the deadlift that can be used to increase general pulling strength.

 It is even used as a teaching adaptation for maximum range deadlift

 As far as stability of the spine is concerned both are effective because they force you to bent over and lift.